 For more information

-There is currently no approved treatment specifically for EVD.
+There is currently no approved treatment specifically for Ebola.
 Early diagnosis is important.
-Ebola cases are very difficult to care for because the symptoms can get worse very quickly.

-Cases should receive care in highly specialized centres, in order to ensure appropriate supportive care (maintaining blood pressure, electrolyte balance and organ systems function) under strict infection prevention control management.
+Cases should receive care in highly specialized centres to ensure appropriate supportive care (maintaining blood pressure, electrolyte balance and organ systems function) under strict infection prevention control management.
 Provincial and territorial public health authorities can provide information regarding whether a treatment facility has been designated for this purpose in their jurisdiction.

 For more information

-The vaccine is not approved or marketed in Canada.
-In the event of a Canadian case, the vaccine may be deemed helpful for outbreak control purposes.
-Under these circumstances, access to this unapproved product, will be facilitated by PHAC through the appropriate regulatory mechanism.
+The vaccine is licensed for use in Canada, but it is not marketed in Canada.
+In the event of an Ebola virus disease (EVD) case, the vaccine may be deemed helpful for outbreak control purposes.
+Under these circumstances, access to this product will be facilitated by PHAC through the appropriate regulatory mechanism.

 For more information